 DeLand is just one community in the West Volusia County area.
 It is the centerpiece for most of our visit to the area, and home to Stetson University.

 Orlando, Florida to DeLand, Florida is less than an hour.
 And Daytona to DeLand is just about 35 minutes.
-It’s easily accessible by either city, yet worlds away in look and feel.
-Remember, this area is old Florida, established in 1876.
+Close to Central Florida, it’s easily accessible by either city, yet worlds away in look and feel.
+Remember, this area is old Florida, United States, established in 1876.

 DeLand’s main street has been voted America’s best main street.
 I’ll cover a lot of the main street in the sections below, but know that the area is home to breweries, art and murals, unique shopping, gourmet dining, and even a live theatre.
 If this isn’t enough to entice you to this charming small town, keep reading!